msagerup/Ai-Movies/README.md

-# Filmpire app - Ai Film registry application
+# FilmNerd app - Ai Film registry application

 If you want to use this application, there's a few steps you need to do.